 Sigil's Nick Parkinson continues his look at the question: "So You Want to be an MMO Developer?"

-Today, we present Part Four: CS and QA, of Nick's four-part developer journal series.
+Today, we present Part Three: Design, of Nick's four-part developer journal series.
 Nick Parkinson is a developer at Sigil and is currently working on Vanguard: Saga of Heroes.

 Where to Start